 After I graduated in 2013, I got a long hour job.
 I also took financial courses outside the office or prepared for my further education.
 I insisted that scoliosis would never stop me albeit all the difficulty to maintain the curve.
 I experienced severe headache that led me to took headache pills everyday.
 I consumed painkiller almost everyday to ease my back pain.
 I was even hard to breath.
 Undeniably true, I spent every morning for three years thinking: “Will I survive a day without pain if I do not take the medicines?” or “When will I stop concealing my real posture just to look normal?”

 In my spare time, I consistently did pilates three times a week and swimming twice a week, otherwise my back, hand or feet got stiff.
 Tips for all scoliosis fellow, yoga, pilates and swimming are great exercises for pain management (note: you have to do yoga or pilates with private instructor).
 My favourite pilates studio is Pilates@Kemang at Colony Kemang.
-My pilates instructors were very supportive during my fight to scoliosis.
+My pilates instructors, Mba Dini and Mas Kiko, were very supportive during my fight to scoliosis.
 My instructors even learned about my daily behaviour and assisted me to adjust bad ones into the right ones for my spine.

 Unfortunately, I did not feel any revulsion on my spine.
-In late 2016, my roughest year, I met Dr. dr. Luthfi Gatam Sp.
+I started to look for spine surgeons at several hospitals in Jakarta.
+Until in late 2016, my roughest year, I met Dr. dr. Luthfi Gatam Sp.
 OT (K) Spine at Rumah Sakit Pondok Indah (“RSPI”).
 For scoliosis fellow, probably you already know who he is.
 I still remember a long queue during the rainy night which I (still) used to open my laptop and finish my job when I waited for my turn to see him.
 The first thing I saw when I entered the room was my radiology result on the computer screen.
 I don’t know how to describe the feeling, but excruciating would be the perfect word.
-Fortunately, Dr. Luthfi was so understanding and his explanation was thorough.
+Fortunately, Dr. Luthfi was so calm and his explanation was thorough.
 The dextroscoliosis lower thoracic reached 63 degrees and sinistroscoliosis upper lumbar reached almost 80 degrees.
 It was not only double curve, but the lumbar part was some kind of rotated.
 I also had my right coxae higher than the left for 2 cm.
 Repeatedly, Dr. Luthfi suggested me to do the surgery as soon as possible, no more procrastinating.
-Out of nowhere, the bravery came into me and I said yes.
+Out of nowhere, I said yes without thinking.
 It was an impromptu decision that I have made during my 10 years of struggle, but I got a hunch that this would be the best thing that ever happen to me.
-The doctor asked me to invite my parents to my next visit.
+Dr. Luthfi asked me to invite my parents to my next visit.

 Then, I came to medical rehabilitation doctor, dr. Laura Djuriantina at RSPI.
 She suggested that I do physiotherapy and hydrotherapy twice a week at Dharma Daya Lestari clinic.
 It was also helpful for pain management, unfortunately I barely found this kind of therapy.
 As a result, two months before the surgery I did 3 days of pilates, 2 days of swimming, a day of physiotherapy and a day of hydrotherapy in a week.